Low-lying zeros of L-functions for Quaternion Algebras: Introduction

-Let $F$ be a number field of degree $d$ over $\Q$.
-Let $\A$ denote the ring of adeles of $F$.
+Let $F$ be a number field of degree $d$ over $\Q$ and $\A$ the ring of adeles of $F$.
 We consider a division quaternion algebra $B$ over $F$, and write $R$ for the places of $F$ where $B$ is not split.
 We introduce the group of projective units $G = Z \backslash B^\times$, where $Z$ denotes the center of $B^\times$.
-Let $\mathcal{A}(G)$ denote the universal family of $G$, that is the set of all irreducible automorphic infinite dimensional representations of $G(\A)$.
+Let $\mathcal{A}(G)$ denote the universal family of $G$, that is the set of all infinite dimensional irreducible automorphic representations of the group $G(\A)$.
 It embeds, via the Jacquet-Langlands correspondence, into the universal family of $\PGL(2)$ made of all its cuspidal automorphic representations.
 Following Sarnak \cite{sarnak_definition_2008}, a deep understanding of $\mathcal{A}(G)$ is of fundamental importance in the theory of automorphic forms.

-In order to make sense of problems on average, it is necessary to truncate the universal family to a finite set.
+In order to make sense of problems on average for $\mathcal{A}(G)$, it is necessary to truncate the universal family to a finite set.
 We do so by bounding the analytic conductor $c(\pi)$ of Iwaniec and Sarnak \cite{iwaniec_perspectives_2000}.
 The truncated universal family may then be introduced as

-In a previous work \cite{lesesvre_counting_2018}, we have shown that it is a finite set and determined asymptotic arithmetic statistics on this universal family when $Q$ grows to infinity.
-Namely, an asymptotic development for its cardinality was given, as well as global and local equidistribution results.
+In a previous work \cite{lesesvre_counting_2020}, we have shown that $\mathcal{A}(Q)$ is a finite set and determined arithmetic statistics on this universal family when $Q$ grows to infinity.
+Namely, an asymptotic expansion for its cardinality was given, as well as global and local equidistribution results.